abcnorio/nspawn-aiml/Readme.md

 ```

 Each time you boot the computer this script should be run, otherwise if device entries are missing the container cannot access the GPU properly.
-We switch back to the running container and prepare the nvidia drivers.
+We switch back to the running container and prepare the NVIDIA drivers.

 ```bash